zachhannum/the-word-of-iron/manuscript/chapter_8.md

 A dry, feminine laugh rattled down the alley.

 A short figure, cloaked in flat gray robes, stepped from around the corner.
 Their face was obscured by a wide hood.
 As they stepped closer, delicate hands reached up to remove the hood, revealing a pale face, round as the moon, framed by thick black curls of hair, tumbling down to her shoulders.
 Her eyes, a bright amber, seemed to pierce into Marcus' very soul.
-There was an otherworldly look about her---something that he could not place.
+There was an otherworldly look about her—something that he could not place.
 It was as if she had all the wisdom of a battle-hardened marshal behind those eyes, but she could not have been more then twenty-five.

 "I'm sorry," the woman said with a smile.
 "I did not mean to startle you.
 To be frank, I'm surprised you noticed me at all."